Have you ever tried acupuncture for tinnitus?

 How is acupuncture for tinnitus applied?

-Acupuncture therapy uses one or more dry needles that are gently tapped into the surface of the skin at specific points.
+Acupuncture for tinnitus uses one or more dry needles that are gently tapped into the surface of the skin at specific points.
 The needles are very fine and about 10 times thinner than conventional hypodermic needles and the treatment is painless and safe.
-The insertion of these needles stimulates a natural healing response from the body in which endorphins (relaxation chemicals) and enkephalins (pain relieving chemicals) are released into the bloodstream.
+The insertion of these needles stimulates a natural healing response from the body.
 There is no requirement for uncomfortable examinations and you may find this treatment very calming and soothing.
 Patients feel a sense of wellness and relaxation as a result of this natural body response.
 Moreover, there is no medication administered in the needles, so no negative side effects.

 Chinese herbal formulas have ingredients that are derived from natural sources such as plants and minerals.
 A TCM practitioner will take into consideration other medications the patient may be taking to and make a decision on a complementary herbal course of treatment.